 The Company's financing agreement with Citizens Bank imposes various restrictions and covenants on the Company which could potentially limit its ability to respond to market conditions, to provide for unanticipated capital investments or to take advantage of business opportunities.
 The restrictive covenants include limitations on the incurrence of additional indebtedness, limitations on the creation of liens and limitations on asset sales and other fundamental changes, limitations on payment of dividends and limitations on the redemption or repurchase of outstanding capital stock, among other restrictions.
-The covenants also include financial measures such as a minimum debt service ratio and a minimum net tangible asset ratio.
-The Company was in compliance with all debt covenants at the end of 2011.
+The covenants also include financial measures such as a minimum debt service ratio and a minimum net asset ratio.
+The Company was in compliance with all debt covenants at the end of 2010.
 The directors believe that funds generated from operations, together with existing cash, will be sufficient to meet the Company's debt obligations over the next 12 months.
-The directors also expect that existing cash and available funds from the financing agreement with Citizens Bank and funds generated from operations will be sufficient to meet anticipated operating requirements and to fund planned capital expenditures for the remainder of 2012.
+The directors also expect that existing cash and available funds from the financing agreement with Citizens Bank and funds generated from operations will be sufficient to meet anticipated operating requirements and to fund planned capital expenditures for the remainder of 2011.

-Somero had capital expenditures of US\$0.13m in 2011 and US\$0.04m in 2010.
-The majority of this expenditure was related to software and hardware upgrades for AutoCAD applications within the Engineering Department and vehicle additions.
+Somero had capital expenditures of US\$0.04m in 2010 and US\$0.04m in 2009.
+This capital was primarily used for upgrading the Company's website.
 The directors will, from time to time, evaluate opportunities to sell equity or debt securities, and/or obtain credit facilities from lenders, which could result in dilution to the Company's shareholders and increased interest expense.